agartman/punainentupa-2018-netlify-cms/src/pages/section/2-full-stack-developer.md

 ---
 ![](/img/omakuva.png)

-# How can I help you and your business?
+# How can I help your team and your business?
-### Anything from a small website, to a global e-commerce site.
+### Anything from a small business website, to a global e-commerce site.